-Library and other learning support services for students are sufficient to cultural activities in whatever format and wherever they are offered.
+Library and other learning support services for students are sufficient to support the institution's instructional programs and intellectual, aesthetic and cultural activities in whatever format and wherever they are offered.
 Such services include library services and collections, tutoring, learning centers, computer laboratories and learning technology development and training.
 The institution provides access and training to students so that library and other learning support services may be used effectively and efficiently.
 The institution systematically assesses these services using student learning outcomes, faculty input and other appropriate measures in order to improve the effectiveness of the services.